howtographql/howtographql/content/frontend/vue-apollo/1-getting-started.md

 3. Here you create the `networkInterface`, you'll replace the placeholder `__SIMPLE_API_ENDPOINT__` with your actual endpoint in a bit
 4. Now you instantiate the `ApolloClient` by passing in the `networkInterface`
 5. Here you install the vue plugin
-6. Next you create a new apollo client instance through `VueApollo` and set the `defaultClient` to the `apolloClient` we just created
+6. Next you create a new apollo client instance through `VueApollo` and set the `defaultClient` to the `apolloClient` we just created.
+You also set `$loadingKey` to 'loading' so that we can easily display a loading indicator in the UI.
 7. Finally you specify the `apolloProvider` object on your root component

 Next you need to replace the placeholder for the `networkInterface` `uri` with your actual endpoint.
 But where do you get your endpoint from?